s0up4200/sizechecker/README.md

 - The `--limit` flag works differently based on the `--runtype`:
   - For `runtype=a`, `--limit` specifies the **minimum required free space**.
   - For `runtype=u`, `--limit` specifies the **maximum allowed used space**.

+- The `--pushover` flag requires two values (both will be displayed when e.g. the new application is created [here](https://pushover.net/apps/build)):
+  - `pushover-api`: Pushover's unique API token.
+  - `pushover-userkey`: Pushover's unique user key.